dgwozdz/HN_SO_analysis/README.md

 3)  number of views of questions from a certain life span,
 4)  number of replies for questions from a certain life span.

-However, there is a small problem with variable c): the number of views seems to be irreproducible.
+However, there is a small problem with the available variable c): the number of views seems to be irreproducible.
 SO shows only the number of views a given question gathered by today’s date, so obtaining this variable from different time points (e.g. from 1<sup>st</sup> June 2018 and 2<sup>nd</sup> June 2018) results in different values.
+DUe to this fact, the variable, althought interesting, migth lead to irreproducible results.

 When it comes to obtaining data from Satck Oveflow, it was easy to identyify which question is assigned to which technology.
 Every question